By Thomas Wolosik

 2. Wine Cellar or Brewery

 It’s not just the rich and famous who have a taste for fine wine.
-If you are a connoisseur, then you already know that the atmosphere of a basement is a great place to store your home brewing operation or your vintage bottles of the wise grape.
+If you are a connoisseur, then you already know that the atmosphere of a basement is a great place to store your home brewing operation or your vintage bottles of the wine grape.
 In vino, veritas.

 Storage is key for this remodel.
 You’ll need to build shelving for bottles or purchase stacked crates that can hold your bottles.
 You could also use products meant to hold bottles in specific nooks, or even install multiple wine refrigerators around a home bar.
-Your brewing equipment could easily have its own set up, complete with countertops and a bottle sanitizing station.
+Your brewing equipment could easily have its own setup, complete with countertops and a bottle sanitizing station.